paulbouwer/scriptcs-objectdumper/README.md

 # Usage #

-Obtain a reference to the Script Pack and configure using one ore more build methods.
+Obtain a reference to the Script Pack and configure using one or more build methods.
 Finally call Build() to construct the dumper.

     var dumper = Require<ObjectDumper>()
 		.Compact()